-As stated in our Technology plan, it is Valley Central's goal to provide a network infrastructure that is robust and reliable in order to support ourgoals of improving teaching and learning.
-At the same time we will benefit from a powerful infrastructure by utilizing the latest in technologysecurity to improve student and staff safety.
+As stated in our Technology plan, it is Valley Central's goal to provide a network infrastructure that is robust and reliable in order to support our goals of improving teaching and learning.
+At the same time we will benefit from a powerful infrastructure by utilizing the latest in technology security to improve student and staff safety.

 All students in the Valley Central School District will have the opportunity to use learning technologies to access and analyze information in ways that develop higher order thinking skills, increase their ability to use technology as a tool in solving problems, and support their confident use of the technology skills they will need for success in their future studies and employments.

-The District will incorporate standards for technological literacy, as aligned with the New York State Learning Standards (NYSLS), to ensure that every student, regardless of the student's race, ethnicity, gender, family income, geographic location, or disability, will be technologically literate by the time he/she graduates from high school, including the skills needed for success in his/her future studies and skills needed for success in his/her future studies employments.
+The District will incorporate standards for technological literacy, as aligned with the New York State Learning Standards (NYSLS), to ensure that every student, regardless of the student's race, ethnicity, gender, family income, geographic location, or disability, will be technologically literate by the time he/she graduates from high school, including the skills needed for success in his/her future studies and employments.